near/docs/docs/tutorials/rainbow-frontend-dev-tutorial.md

 </center>

-> - On this window the first thing you want to do is hit "Select ERC20" Button
+> - On this window the first thing you want to do is hit "Select ERC20" Button.

 <center>